Overall Aim of the Project

 How do I access the Adult Project at Action for ASD?

-Please contact the Adult Services Manager on 01282 415455 or email@example.com who will arrange to send out referral forms and will arrange a meeting with you.
+Please contact the Adult Services Manager on 01282 415455 or firstname.lastname@example.org who will arrange to send out registration forms and will arrange a meeting with you.
+Alternatively, you can download the forms by clicking on the links on the top left of this page.

-After referral forms have been received then you will be invited to come and meet with the Adult Services Manager, who will give you more information about the project and give you dates of upcoming groups and events.
+After referral forms have been received then you will be invited to come and meet with a member of the Adult Services Team, who will give you more information about the project and give you dates of upcoming groups and events.

 We look forward to hearing from you!